Attilio Lombardo: Sampdoria

-He was then sent to Serie A side U.C.
-Sampdoria for a total fee of 4 billion lira.
+He was then sent to Serie A side Sampdoria for a total fee of 4 billion lira.
 Playing alongside talented players such as Gianluca Vialli, Roberto Mancini, Pietro Vierchowod, Gianluca Pagliuca, and Ruud Gullit, under manager Vujadin Boškov, Lombardo won several domestic and continental trophies with Sampdoria, such as Serie A, the Coppa Italia, the Italian Super Cup, and the Cup Winners' Cup.
 In the 1988–89 season, he picked up medals for the Coppa Italia in 1989, facing a rejuvenated Napoli side with legendary Argentine attacking midfielder Diego Maradona, only to defeat the Partenopei 4–0.
-In 1990, he lifted his side to victory in the Cup Winners' Cup, retaining impressive wins against Borussia Dortmund, AS Monaco, and R.S.C.
-Anderlecht in the final.
+In 1990, he lifted his side to victory in the Cup Winners' Cup, retaining impressive wins against Borussia Dortmund, Monaco and Anderlecht in the final.

-The following season, Lombardo won the Supercoppa Italiana in 1991 against previous Serie A champions AS Roma, as well as the Serie A title.
-In fact, Lombardo also played in the Sampdoria side under Boškov that reached but narrowly lost the 1992 European Cup final in extra time to Cruyff's Barcelona.
+The following season, Lombardo won the Supercoppa Italiana in 1991 against previous Serie A champions Roma, as well as the Serie A title.
+In fact, Lombardo also played for the Sampdoria side under Boškov that narrowly lost the 1992 European Cup final to Cruyff's Barcelona in extra time.
 He also enjoyed a successful season in 1993–94, where he scored 8 times in Serie A, and 5 in the Coppa Italia, enough to lead his team to a second Coppa Italia win in 1994, where he scored twice in the final.

 Juventus

-In 1995, Lombardo moved to defending Serie A champions Juventus under coach Marcello Lippi, joining former Sampdoria teammate Gianluca Vialli at the Turin- based club.
-Unfortunately, Lombardo suffered injuries during his two-year spell, but still picked up medals for Serie A, UEFA Champions League, the Intercontinental Cup, and the European Super Cup.
-In his first season with the Bianconeri, Lombardo only scored two goals in the league, starring sporadically in the first team, competing with players such as Antonio Conte and Didier Deschamps for a place in the lineup.
+In 1995, Lombardo moved to defending Serie A champions Juventus under coach Marcello Lippi, joining former Sampdoria teammate Gianluca Vialli at the Turin-based club.
+Unfortunately, Lombardo suffered injuries during his two-year spell, but still picked up medals for Serie A, the UEFA Champions League, the Intercontinental Cup and the European Super Cup.
+In his first season with the Bianconeri, Lombardo scored only two league goals, playing sporadically in the first team and competing with players such as Antonio Conte and Didier Deschamps for a place in the lineup.
 Juventus, however, won the UEFA Champions League during the 1995–1996 season, regardless of having placed second in the domestic league, followed by the Intercontinental Cup.
 In Lombardo's second season with Juventus, he also won his second Serie A title and his first European Super Cup title, scoring a goal in the first leg against Paris Saint Germain, at the Parc des Princes.
 He also reached a second consecutive UEFA Champions League final with Juventus that season, only to lose out to Borussia Dortmund.

 Nevertheless, he failed to score once in his second season; with only two goals in 35 appearances, and due to a string of poor performances, injuries, and inconsistency in Turin, he was released by the club, having been unable to return to the form he had experienced at Sampdoria during his time at Juventus.
 In total, he managed 51 appearances and four goals in all competitions during his time with Juventus.